 - Begin gathering information for a possible legal case.
 Collect the names and contact information of any witnesses.
 Photograph the scene (cell phone images will be just fine).
 Take notes about what just happened and update those notes to refresh your memory later.

 - Contact your attorney.
 A skilled personal injury trial lawyer is your best hope of overcoming the insurance company’s legal team and securing the best settlement or damage award available.

 Visitors to the Myrtle Beach area rarely know which attorney will best suit their needs.
-The Law Office of Kenneth E. Berger serves injured people statewide, and prides itself on treating clients like family.
-For a free, no-obligation case evaluation, call us today at 843-800-0911 or click the Live Chat button on this page.
+The Law Office of Kenneth E. Berger serves injured people statewide and prides itself on treating clients like family.
+For a free, no-obligation case evaluation, call us today at 843-800-0911 or click the Live Chat button below on this page.